 Current practices rely on vendor-specific extension of LwM2M objects to solve the problem above, and this is a well-supported feature of LwM2M’s tooling and infrastructure But for the support of legacy systems, or where the formatting of data is to remain opaque, it is desirable to define a standardized, generic means to transfer application-specific data using LwM2M protocol.
 Please note that this object should ONLY be used in those circumstances where the use of an existing or proprietary LwM2M object is unacceptable.

 Version 1.0

+Version 1.0 of the specification covers:

+1) LwM2M Client reports application data to LwM2M Server.2) LwM2M Server sends application data to LwM2M Client.